Email bounce management

 What is an email bounce?

 An email bounce occurs when an email fails to reach a recipient's inbox.
-Common reasons include:
+Common causes include an invalid email address, a full mailbox, or a temporary server issue.

-When an email bounces, the recipient’s mail server (for example, Gmail, Outlook) sends an automatic response explaining the delivery failure.
+When an email bounces, the recipient's mail server—for example, Gmail or Outlook—sends an automatic response explaining the failure.
 This response includes the bounce reason, date, and time.
-The main categorization, soft or hard bounce, comes from the providers.
-However, Bloomreach Engagement takes extra steps to reduce the risk of bounces on your long-term reputation.
+The primary categorization of soft or hard bounce comes from the email provider.
+Bloomreach takes additional steps to reduce the long-term impact of bounces on your sender reputation.

 Bounce types and actions